hudafirdaus/MRTB1123/README.md

 # MANB1123
-Lecture Notes for Course: Business Statistics for Data Science
+Data Set that is used in MANB 1123 (Business Statistics for Data Science) class